All best sellers

 • White Glue or PVA Glue (Polyvinyl Acetate): White glue or PVA glue is a possible option for attaching larger photoengravings or parts that don't require an instant bond.
 Apply a small amount of white glue to the model surface or to its backside, then position and adjust the piece as needed.
 Allow the glue to dry completely, which may take longer than ciano glue.

 • Double-Sided Tape: Thin, double-sided tape can be used to attach flat photoetched parts to models.
-Cut a small piece of the tape to fit the backside of the part and then carefully press it onto the model surface.
+Cut a small piece of the tape to fit the backside of the part and then carefully press it onto the model's surface.
 This method is less permanent and can be useful for pieces that may need to be repositioned.

 • Epoxy: Epoxy adhesives are strong and durable and can be used for attaching photoetched parts that require extra strength, such as structural components.
 Mix the epoxy according to the manufacturer's instructions, apply a small amount, and then secure them together in place.

-• UV glues: They provide a strong and transparent bond and are particularly suitable for delicate photo-etched parts because it doesn't require heat or pressure, reducing the risk of damaging the parts.
+• UV glues: They provide a strong and transparent bond and are particularly suitable for delicate photo-etched parts because it doesn't require heat or pressure, reducing the risk of damaging the pieces.
 Additionally, be cautious when handling UV light sources, and always wear protective eyewear when working with UV glue.

 • Modeling Green Putty or Filler: In some cases, you may need to fill gaps or create a base for attaching photo-etched parts.
 Modeling putty or filler can be used to achieve this.
 Apply the putty, shape it as needed, and let it dry.
 Once it's dry, you can attach the photoengravings using one of the methods mentioned above.

 Regardless of the adhesive you choose, it's essential to work with clean and dry surfaces.
-Also, practice on scrap pieces or less visible areas of your model to become comfortable with the attachment method and ensure that it won't damage your model's finish.
+Also, practice on scrap pieces or less visible areas of your miniature to become comfortable with the attachment method and ensure that it won't damage your model's finish.
 Patience and precision are key when working with photoengravings, as they are often delicate and require careful handling during attachment.

 Why I should Rust a photo-etched piece in scale modeling?